MicrosoftDocs/architecture-center/docs/solution-ideas/articles/logical-data-warehouse-content.md

 The logical data warehouse (LDW) pattern lays a lightweight virtualized relational layer on top of data that's stored in a data lake or database.
 This virtualization layer provides data warehouse access without requiring data movement.

 Data warehousing with data virtualization can combine online transaction processing (OLTP) data with analytical data from data lakes.
-This solution avoids moving data through complex, expensive, and latency-prone extract, transform, and load (ETL) pipelines for a less complex, faster way to serve business intelligence (BI) and analytical workloads.
+This solution provides a low-complexity, low-latency way to serve business intelligence (BI) and analytics workloads.

+*Apache Spark™ is a trademark of the Apache Software Foundation in the United States and/or other countries/regions.
+No endorsement by The Apache Software Foundation is implied by the use of this mark.*

 ## Architecture